NCAR/DART/guide/qceff-examples.rst

     ./quickbuild.sh nompi

-The new quantile options are set using a :ref:`qcf table <QCF>` given as a namelist option to &filter_nml.
-The examples below show how to change the quantile options using various qcf tables.
+The new quantile options are set using a :ref:`qceff table <QCEFF>` given as a namelist option ``qceff_table_filename`` to &filter_nml.
+The examples below show how to change the quantile options using various qceff tables.
 You can find the .csv files for these four example in the directory ``DART/models/lorenz_96_tracer_advection/work``